On this page

 Service document and ban on commission

-Intermediaries who give advice about or sell their clients financial products that are subject to the ban on commission, are obliged to provide a service document to them.
+Intermediaries who give advice about or sell their clients financial products that are subject to the ban on commission, are obliged to provide a service provision document (Dienstverleningsdocument (DVD), in Dutch) to them.
 In this document they show the services they offer and the costs involved.
 They are no longer paid by commission, but have to send their client a bill instead.
 Clients can agree on a fixed rate or an hourly rate in advance.

 If you want to offer transferable securities, such as shares and bonds, to the public or want to trade them on a regulated market, you need a prospectus approved by the Netherlands Authority for the Financial Markets (AFM).
 Your prospectus will set out the terms of the issue.